 Day 2: Morning

 Lace up your comfortable shoes because you’ll be spending a lot of time on your feet today.
 After a leisurely a.m., begin your explorations with a visit to the recently remodeled San Francisco Museum of Modern Art (SFMOMA), home to seven floors full of contemporary art works.
 Grab a cup of Sightglass Coffee and a pastry at the café on the third floor, which is almost entirely dedicated to photography.
 Peruse the displays, then continue on through everything from German impressionism to pop art, not to mention two sculpture terraces.
-It's a big place to tackle in a day, so choice the exhibits that most interest you.Continue to 6 of 7 below.
+It's a big place to tackle in a day, so choose the exhibits that most interest you.Continue to 6 of 7 below.

 06 of 07